FollettSchoolSolutions/perfmon4j/documentation/token_substitution.md

 </appender>
 ~~~~

-If you would prefer that environmental variables take precidence you can append the the prefex "env." on the token, as shown below.
+If you would prefer that environmental variables take precedence you can append the the prefex "env." on the token, as shown below.
 Perfmon4j will then look to resolve the variable "DEFAULT_INTERVAL" by first looking at the environmental variables, and then if not found, looking at system properties.

 ~~~~ xml
 <appender name='webrequest-appender' className='org.perfmon4j.TextAppender'